yesmarket/blog/source/_posts/TFS-2015-is-good-but.md

 * You can apply arbitrary tags to work-items, however you can't use them as the grouping column in a chart.
 I would have thought this would be one of main reasons for using tags.
 * There is no way to add calculated columns to your queries - think calculated fields in SSRS datasets.
 * There are some very basic [variables](https://msdn.microsoft.com/en-us/library/dd286638.aspx#qvariables) that you can use in your queries e.g. @Today, however this seems to be a bit lacking.
 I wanted to create a query for work-items completed for the current month, but this isn't possible.
 * I wanted to create some more complex reports in SSRS to display on the management dashboard, but there is no out-of-the-box SSRS reporting widget.
+I also tried creating a custom widget that displayed a configurable URL in an iframe with the URL being set to the path of my SSRS report.
+I thought I was pretty clever, that is, until I realised that customised widgets were only available in [VSTS](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) - fail.
 * Lack of templating in TF-Build.
 * You can't create multiple backlog boards for an individual team-project.